rohitbhakaregit/application_insight/README.md

 # application_insight_demo

-In this demo I created a docker image and used Helm 3 for AKS deployment.
+In this demo, I created a docker image and used Helm 3 for AKS deployment.

 ## Deployment steps:
 #### Go to dockerbuild directory